reticant/src/.github/ISSUE_TEMPLATE/bug_report.md

 Before you add a new report, we ask you kindly to acknowledge the following:

-- [ ] I have read the contributing guide lines at  https://github.com/opnsense/src/blob/master/CONTRIBUTING.md
+- [ ] I have read the contributing guide lines at  https://github.com/reticant/src/blob/master/CONTRIBUTING.md
-- [ ] I am convinced that my issue is new after having checked both open and closed issues at https://github.com/opnsense/src/issues?q=is%3Aissue
+- [ ] I am convinced that my issue is new after having checked both open and closed issues at https://github.com/reticant/src/issues?q=is%3Aissue

 **Describe the bug**

 A clear and concise description of what the bug is, including last known working version (if any).

-*Tip*: to validate your setup was working with the previous version, use opnsense-revert (https://docs.opnsense.org/manual/opnsense_tools.html#opnsense-revert)
+*Tip*: to validate your setup was working with the previous version, use reticent-revert (https://docs.reticant.org/manual/reticent_tools.html#reticent-revert)

 **To Reproduce**